cfe-lab/MiCall/CONTRIBUTING.md

     samtools executable to /usr/bin/samtools-X.Y where X.Y is the version of samtools.
 You can check the samtools version by running `samtools-X.Y` with no arguments.
-6. Before you can build HyPhy, you will need these libraries:
+6. Hyphy is not needed by the main pipeline, only some of the helper utilities, so you can probably skip it.
+Before you can build HyPhy, you will need these
+    libraries:

         sudo apt-get install build-essential python-dev libcurl4-openssl-dev libcrypto++-dev libssl-dev